How to Install Two Operating Systems on One Computer🔥

 Step 3.
 Disable Secure Boot

-The BIOS menu varies from one computer to another.
-To access the BIOS menu, use your keyboard's arrow keys.
-The Security, Boot, or Authentication menus are typically where you may access Secure Boot.
-Find Secure Boot and change its status to "Disabled".
+To access the BIOS menu, use your keyboard's arrow keys to navigate to the Security, Boot, or Authentication menus, where you may find Secure Boot.
+Change its status to "Disabled" to access it.

 disable Secure Boot